joeyrideout/joeyrideout.github.io/_posts/2018-2-25-cryptocurrency-has-reincentivized-information-security.md

 Fraud detection and alerting systems are watching credit card accounts for suspicious activity, and the card can be frozen at the first sign of trouble.
 These security measures directly mitigate a lot of financial risk for the consumer.
-As a result, the end consumer feels safe and isn't incentivized to spend time and effort being extra careful when online shopping.
+As a result, the end consumer feels relatively safe and isn't incentivized to spend time and effort being extra careful when online shopping.

 Bank accounts have a similar markdown: [$2200 accounts are sold for
 $190](https://www.mcafee.com/hk/about/news/2015/q4/20151015-01.aspx).
 Bundle